-With Greg Cajete and special guests
+With Greg Cajete

 On the one hand, we have Western Science – a methodology that is based on reductionism, measurement of parts and the assumption that human intelligence, experienced through human faculties and senses, is the highest appraisal of the reality in which we live and operate.
 This way of knowing has indeed led us as a species to remarkable accomplishments, but has also had many unforeseen and negative consequences on the earth and human society.